 Remember, reasons for ranking applicants ultimately depend on the program.
 A good rule of thumb is to be kind, professional, and personable on interview day.
 Try to approach the interview in a natural way that highlights the positives of your personality.
 Practice your interview skills beforehand so you know how to handle unexpected situations.
 You may want to refer to our post, “Residency Interview Tips & Tricks: The Ultimate Guide,” which walks you through the interview process step-by-step.

 You’ll also want to avoid any displays of unprofessional behavior and general unpleasantness during your interview day and pre-interview social events.
 This sounds simple enough in the age of virtual interviews.
-Back in the days of in-person interviews, students would trade horror stories of an applicant who acted poorly at the airport en route to the interview and ended up being spotted by the program chair who was on the same flight.
+Back in the days of widespread in-person interviews (which some more competitive specialties have since returned to), students would trade horror stories of an applicant who acted poorly at the airport en route to the interview and ended up being spotted by the program chair who was on the same flight.
 Though I never got verification for this story, the possibility certainly elicits fear.
 More commonly told are stories about an applicant who was rude or dismissive towards a program coordinator or receptionist.
 Word inevitably got back to the program, earning that applicant a spot on the DNR list.

 I was always told that every step you take out of your house and on the way back to and from an interview was your “on” time.
 This may be a hyperbolic approach, but it ensures that you always take extra care to be professional and polite to absolutely everybody you encounter on the interview trail.